Skip to main content

 Deletes are opt-in

-By default, sync never deletes anything.
-Resources that exist on the platform but are not declared in your directory are only reported, so you can adopt configuration as code gradually without risking your live setup.
-To enable Terraform-style pruning, pass --prune:
+By default, sync never deletes.
+Resources on the platform that aren’t in your directory are reported, not removed.
+To prune them, pass --prune:

 2501 resources sync -d ./config --prune